Diet & Weight Loss

 You may need to drink more water

 Increasing your fiber intake may mean that you need to increase the amount of water you are drinking every day.
-Check out these seven clever ways to get more fluids.
 “Fiber acts like a sponge, so it needs the water to go along with it,” says Majumdar.
 The general guidelines for the amount of water you should drink from beverages and foods are approximately 2.7 liters (91 ounces) for women and approximately 3.7 liters (125 ounces daily) for men, according to the National Academies of Science and Engineering.
 Another way to look at it is to take your body weight in pounds and divide it by two to get the number of ounces you should drink daily, says Majumdar.
 “If your body is not adapting to the increase in fiber, you may need to drink more water.”